What Does College Cost?

 Universities offer health insurance for students who aren't covered under other plans.
 If you already have insurance, you might have to submit a waiver and a copy of your insurance card to avoid being charged.

 College textbooks can cost between $400 to $800 a semester.
-You might be able to bring down the cost by using eBooks.
+You might be able to bring down the cost by renting college textbooks or using eBooks.
 Textbooks bought at the student bookstore can be charged to your university account.

 Planning on eating out?
 Need new shoes?
 Don't forget to factor life outside the classroom into your budget.